-D. Improvements allowed by a special use permit approved prior to adoption date may be constructed and used, and a large stable established prior to adoption date may continue to be used subject to the conditions and restrictions of the special use ordinance and the following requirements of this section.
+D. Improvements allowed by a special use permit approved prior to adoption date may be constructed and used, and a large stable established prior to adoption date may continue to be used subject to the conditions and restrictions of the special use ordinance.
+In the case of conflict, the conditions and restrictions of the special use ordinance control over the requirements of this section.
 Variations to the standards of this section are prohibited.